 We try to figure out why some messages travel, and why others don't travel, and our editors actually compete as to how far their headlines can travel.
 Word choice, for instance, is huge.
 When Sarah Palin came out, the first article we wrote was titled "female vice-president."
 So I then made an article and called mine "hot vice-president."
 And then we compared how each had been viewed – the first article got 30,000 views, and the second article got 1.2 million views and was sourced by CNN, Fox and the Associated Press.

 Stats for Ottawa Business Journal: Jeremy Gutsche on Innovation Trending: Older & Chilly

 Interest: 0.9 minutes Concept: Jeremy Gutsche Ottawa Business Journal

-Segment: Neutral, 18-35 Comparison Set: 16 similar articles, including: watercolor skincare packaging, bias-eliminating interviewing platforms, and text-based gifting apps.
+Segment: Neutral, 18-35 Comparison Set: 16 similar articles, including: caffeinated chocolate cones, convenient pharmacy recycling programs, and thin sculptural lighting.